 When patients lose a tooth or teeth in the upper back of the mouth, our oral surgeons will most likely perform a sinus lift.
 The bone that separates the sinuses from our upper molars is incredibly thin, which makes dental implant placement difficult.
 However, oral surgeons can perform a sinus lift, which allows them to lift the sinus floor and place new bone, creating a thicker and sturdier foundation for dental implants.

 Socket preservation is usually performed after a tooth extraction to prevent bone loss from occurring.
 The jaw bone needs stimulation from teeth to remain healthy, so after an extraction, it's important to preserve the socket to maintain the bone.
 Once the bone graft heals, patients can return for a dental implant without worrying about having enough jaw bone for support.

 The alveolar ridges are the bones that support your upper and lower rows of teeth.
 In some patients, they require enlarging before they can support the placement of dental implants.
 A ridge augmentation increases both the height and width of the alveolar ridges.

 In more severe cases of bone loss, a major bone grafting procedure may be necessary.
 Facial trauma injuries, facial tumors, birth defects, or severe gum infection typically require a more extensive bone graft.
 Our oral surgeons can harvest bone from another area of the body, such as the hip, or use an artificial bone substitute.

-Dr. Phillips and Dr. Ray have been placing bone grafts for many years, and they trained for years to be experts in their field.
+Dr. Phillips and Dr. Krieger have been placing bone grafts for many years, and they trained for years to be experts in their field.
 If you need a bone graft procedure, we encourage you to contact our office.
 Our staff can answer any questions you may have and help you schedule an appointment at our office in Dallas, TX.